snrnats/doc-centre/docfx_project/pro/api/shipments/consignments_vs_shipments.md

 ---
 # Consignments vs Shipments

-PRO's new Shipments model represents a significant overhaul to PRO, with a new data contract and UI enabling the system to offer enhancements such as on-demand shipping, auto-manifesting, and bulk grouping of shipments.
+PRO's Shipments model represents a significant overhaul to the Sorted service, with a new data contract and UI enabling the system to offer enhancements such as on-demand shipping, auto-manifesting, and bulk grouping of shipments.
 This page is intended for users who are familiar with the older Consignments model, explaining what has changed and how the new system works.

 ---